YJAJ/YJAJ.github.io/blog/_posts/2018-10-09-game-of-life.markdown

 That's it!
 Here is the example of Game Of Life.
 <video width="500" height="500" controls><source src="../../../../../../assets/videos/game_of_life_play.mp4" type="video/mp4"></video>

+## Lessons learnt

+From doing this assignment, I learnt that it is quite difficult to keep view, controller and model separately.
+Overall, the code is quite messy because model and controller (Action Listener) are mixed in ConwayGameOfLife class.
+Before diving into coding at the beginning, I would better think about how I would design classes and its members.

 If you would like to try Game of Life, it can be found here ["Conway's Game of Life"](https://bitbucket.org/YJAJ/1801ict_project_4/src/master)